sylesh-687/shaileshthakur-resume/Core Java Part3.md

     A: No, we can't, implementing an interface means writing body for the methods. this cannot be done again interface,Since all the methods in interface are abastract methods
 ---

+#### Q61:Can you write a class within interface ?
+    A: Yes it is possible
+---